Quantum ergodicity for Eisenstein series on hyperbolic surfaces of large genus: Quantitative spectral convergence

 We now need to take special care of the complex values $r_j \in \C$ in the discrete sum on the left-hand side.
 This is because the test function $H_t$ is not real valued and small for complex values.
 We use a bound on the number of complex $r_j$, or equivalently on the number of eigenvalues $\leq \frac14$.
-We remark that this number of eigenvalues is $\leq 2g - 2 + k(g) = O(|F|)$ by \cite{OR09}.
+We remark that this number of eigenvalues is $\leq 2g - 2 + k(g) = O(|X|)$ by a result of Otal and Rosas \cite{OtalRosas}.
 This gives the following lemma from \cite[Lemma 26]{Monk} with an identical proof, because it only uses the fact that the number of complex $r_j$ is of the order of the volume of $X$.
+Note here is the only place where the assumption $a \geq \frac{1}{2}$ is needed.